Sandakphu Phalut Trek

 Homestays: There are two Homestays here in Sandakphu with better facilities.
 The Namo Buddha Heights is the bigger with two or three beds per room.
 This homestay provides electricity, free WIFI and attached bathroom in every room.
 They also provide for an extra price electric blankets too.

-The other homestay, ” The Sandakphu Tea House” is smaller, and offer three rooms with common bathroom, and two rooms with twin beds with attached bathroom.
+The other homestay, ” The Sandakphu Tea House” is smaller, and offer two twin share rooms, and one four-bed room with attached bathroom.
+It also offers two twin shared rooms with common bathroom.
 This tea house offers running water, electricity and free WIFI.

 On the Nepal side of Sandakphu, there are two upmarket Hotels, “The Sherpa Chalet & The Sunrise Hotel”.
 The Sunrise Hotel is superior as they offer better room facilities.
 Both these Hotels have twin-share and family rooms with attached bathroom, electricity and free WIFI.